Are you considering selling your property?

 Exclusions: All exterior furnishings and plantings in pots, barbecue, kitchen bar stools, any fixtures and contents belonging to lower level tenants.

-2) Property Information and Expenses: This information includes and existing survey, latest property tax bill, any property assessment, and operating expenses for one year (gas, hydro, water/sewage/garbage, and property insurance)
+2) Property Information and Expenses: This information includes an existing survey, latest property tax bill, any property assessment, and operating expenses for one year (gas, hydro, water/sewage/garbage, and property insurance)

-3) Renovations And Upgrades: When selling a home, you are well-served to demonstrate your commitment to pride of ownership, as well as how you've maintained the property or upgraded it.
-This can best be done by including a list of property improvements you've executed, in addition to the year that they were completed.
+3) Renovations And Upgrades: When selling a home, you are well-served to demonstrate your commitment to your pride of ownership, as well as how you’ve maintained the property or upgraded it.
+This can best be done by including a list of property improvements you’ve executed, in addition to the year that they were completed.
 And, if available, any warranties that might accompany them.
 For example, you may have warranties for a new roof or windows, as well as for appliances or your heating/cooling systems.